dowido/Domain-expansion/README.md

- dxcdvcdfjflvhhju  h bVlnexpansion by don
+ dxdvcdfjflvhhju  h bVlnexpansion by don